dzackgarza/notes_site/Obsidian/Unsorted/Algebraic K theory.md

-- And how [Topological cyclic homology](Unsorted/Topological%20cyclic%20homology%201%201.md) is related and more computable
+-   And how [[Topological cyclic homology | Unsorted/Topological%20cyclic%20homology%201%201.html]] is related and more computable